|Pirbright Parish Council | sitemap | log in|

 The work of the Parish Council is funded by a council tax precept (supplement), from which the village green, its footpaths, car parks, trees, children's playground and the war memorial are maintained.

-Talk Shop, when you can meet parish councillors and the borough and county councillors is on the first Monday of each month at 7.30pm.
+Alternatively please call in at the Green Hut Meeting Room, which is open to the public on Monday and Thursday mornings, 10am - Noon or at Talk Shop, when you can meet parish councillors and the borough and county councillors, on the first Monday of each month at 7.30pm.